xxradar/k8s-automation-cicd/readme.md

 ```
 TOKEN=$(kubectl get secret cicd-access -o go-template='{{.data.token | base64decode}}')
 ```
-Then you should be capable invoking the CI/CD pipeline ... (you might need to specify a host
+Then you should be capable invoking the CI/CD pipeline ...
 ```
 kubectl  --token=$TOKEN --server=https://127.0.0.1:6443 get po
 ```
+For this specific GithubAction, you also need to create KUBE_CERTIFICATE and KUBE_HOST

 ### To be tested
 To add it to GithubAction